 - A string that specifies the file on the server that will

 contain the data being transferred.
 If the file already exists, it

 will be overwritten.
 The file pathing and name conventions must be

 - This parameter specifies the local buffer that the data will be

 copied from.
-If the parameter is a String type, then the data
+If the variable is a String type, then the data will be

-will be written as a string of characters.
-For binary data, it is
+written as a string of characters.
+This is the most appropriate data

 - An optional integer argument that specifies the amount of data